lukashorvat/RealTimeBusTracker/README.md

 Roadmap:

 In the future I would like to improve this program even more and introduce a 'live tracking' element whereby a user can track multiple different buses in real time.
 I would also like to consider the commercial applications of such a program.

+How to download code:

+Please watch the following video for instructions on how to clone this repository to your computer:  https://www.youtube.com/watch?v=O72FWNeO-xY

 License:

 MIT License